 Muse Lee, our favorite high school blogger, has returned for a series on her participation in the Opera Camp production of Hans Krása's Brundibár.
-Performances will take place August 10 and 11 at the Barnsdall Gallery Theatre.
-This is her second post in the series.
+Performances took place August 10 and 11 at the Barnsdall Gallery Theatre.
+This is her fourth and final post in the series.